moduloTech/toolbox/README.md

     * Each issue has its own branch

 # Merge requests
+## When

+Branch early, branch often.

+As soon as you start working on an issue, open a branch and push it to our gitlab server.
 ## What

 Any issue that you work on should be handled in a **feature branch** with the following name format `#{issue-id} short description`.

 **feature branches** are very useful and efficient in the following scenarios:
-  * It greatly helps the reviewer to understand what the PR's topic is
+  * It greatly helps the reviewer to understand what the MR's topic is
   * If the reviewer has comments awaiting for your response, you will only slow down the release of this particular feature instead of your whole work
   * Cherry picking is now super easy too
   * You can be much more picky when taking your **feature screenshots** since we are speaking only about one specific topic (see below)